A funny thing happened on the way to the bar: Booze doesn’t always agree with us after 40.

 We saw it happen to friend after friend:

-- Queen of the happy hour was done after one.
+- The ex-Happy Hour Queen was done after one.

-It’s not that we don’t like drinking, it’s that it doesn’t seem to like us.
+It’s not that we don’t like drinking, it’s that it doesn’t seem to like us as much.

 And despite all the wine culture talk and Mommy Juice merch, this is common.
-The body’s booze resistance may even increase the further from 40 you get.
+The body’s booze resistance may even increase the further past 40 you get.

 You may have noticed: